-My family split up to make a run for the most popular rides we were unable to secure Fast Passes for: Big Thunder Mountain Railroad for our eldest and Enchanted Tales with Belle for our youngest.
+My family split up to make a run for the most popular rides for which we were unable to secure Fast Passes: Big Thunder Mountain Railroad for our eldest and Enchanted Tales with Belle for our youngest.
 The four of us reconvened for an excellent day of fun by 9:20 a.m.

 Let the Best Disney Dining Reservation Rule

 If your goal is to start your park day before the rope drops, your breakfast reservation isn’t always your choice.
 The Disney fates will decide what is available on your given day at Magic Kingdom.
 I often, at 180 days before our vacation, have two days in mind to visit Magic Kingdom, and let the best breakfast reservation dictate the day we visit.

 As a photographer, I find that wandering down Main Street with fewer crowds in its pink-hued early morning lighting makes waking at an earlier hour worthwhile.